7anfu/7anfu.github.io/pages/about.md

 <div class="about-content">

-I'm **anfu**, a cybersecurity enthusiast who loves breaking things to understand how they work.

-I spend most of my time playing CTFs, pwning boxes on platforms like HackTheBox and TryHackMe, and diving deep into attack techniques.
-This blog is where I document what I learn along the way.

-## What I Do
+## Who I Am

-- **Pentesting**: Web apps, Active Directory, privilege escalation
-- **CTFs**: Competing and solving challenges regularly
-- **Research**: Exploring new attack vectors and tools
-- **Teaching**: Sharing knowledge through writeups and guides

-## Skills

-- Web exploitation (SQLi, XSS, SSRF, deserialization)
-- Binary exploitation (buffer overflows, ROP chains)
-- Active Directory attacks (Kerberoasting, DCSync, GPO abuse)
-- Network pivoting and lateral movement
-- Linux/Windows privilege escalation
+I'm **anfu**, a penetration tester working in cybersecurity and a computer engineering student with a deep passion for offensive security.
+My days are split between breaking into systems professionally and solving CTF challenges for fun.

-## Why This Blog?
+## Why This Blog Exists

-Most writeups I read felt either too basic or too academic.
-I wanted something in between—technical enough to be useful, but written like you're explaining it to a friend over coffee.

-No corporate jargon.
-No SEO fluff.
-Just real techniques that actually work.
+Most security content falls into two categories: overly simplified tutorials or academic papers that are hard to follow.
+I wanted something in between.

+This blog aims to:

+- **Document real techniques** that work in actual assessments
+- **Explain the "why"** behind attacks, not just the "how"
+- **Write like a human**, not a corporate security vendor
+- **Share practical knowledge** from both professional work and CTF challenges

+No marketing fluff.
+No SEO keyword stuffing.
+Just technical content written by someone who does this work daily.

 </div>

 <h2 class="section-title">Get in Touch</h2>

+I'm always interested in connecting with other security enthusiasts, discussing techniques, or collaborating on projects.

 <div class="social-links">
 <a href="https://github.com/anfu" target="_blank" class="social-link">GitHub</a>